theolujay/vmlc-backend/docs/api-documentation.md

   "occupation": "Mathematics Teacher"
 }
 ```
+*Note: If staff registration is closed, a `403 Forbidden` response will be returned.*

+---

 ### Email Verification
+Email verification is a crucial step for new users to activate their accounts and proceed with other actions like document uploads.

 #### Verify Email with OTP
 **Endpoint:** `POST /verify-email-otp/`
 **Headers:** `Authorization: Api-Key <your_api_key>`